tum-pbs/PhiFlow/documentation/Simulation_Overview.md

 For a deeper look into how the code is structured, check out [the simulation architecture documentaiton](Simulation_Architecture.md).
 If you are interested in how specific simulations work, check out their respective documentations, e.g.
 [Smoke](documentation/smoke.md).
+A paragraph below also summarizes differences to mantaflow simulations.

 ## Running simulations